NASA-AMMOS/slim/continuous-testing/README.md

 # Continuous Testing Guide

-This this guide, we explore best practices for continuous testing - including exploring sceanrios such as automated invocation of unit, regression, and integration tests.
+This this guide, we explore best practices for continuous testing - including exploring scenarios such as automated invocation of unit, regression and integration tests.

 ## Use Cases